Qiskit/qiskit-serverless/docs/index.rst

 .. image:: /images/animation.gif

-When to use quantum serverless?
-If you need to perform complex, long-running tasks on a regular basis.
+It is particularly useful for performing complex, long-running tasks on a regular basis.

-Here are some reasons why:
+Here are some reasons why you might want to consider using Quantum Serverless:

-1. `Scalability`: Quantum Serverless allows users to easily scale their jobs by running them in parallel across multiple machines or general compute resources.
+`Scalability`: Quantum Serverless allows users to easily scale their jobs by running them in parallel across multiple machines or general compute resources.
 This can significantly improve performance and reduce the time it takes to complete a job.
-So, when you hit resource limits of your local machine Quantum Serverless provides `horizontal scalability` of quantum and classical workloads.
+When you hit the resource limits of your local machine, Quantum Serverless provides horizontal scalability for both quantum and classical workloads.

-2. `Remote scheduling`: When you have long running scripts/jobs that you want to run somewhere and get back results later.
-Quantum serverless provides `asynchronous remote job execution`.
+`Remote execution`: Quantum Serverless also provides asynchronous remote job execution, making it ideal for long-running scripts or jobs that you want to run somewhere and retrieve the results later.
+This means that you can offload compute-intensive tasks to a remote system and receive the results when they are ready.

 .. toctree::
   :maxdepth: 2